 well-produced resource from the Utah State University Extension has nutrition, planting and growing information on

-Make sure your crops get pollinated.
-Mix some flowers in with your vegetables for bees
+To help make sure your crops get pollinated, mix flowers with your vegetables to attract bees

 Design and materials for raised garden beds